jbqueru/djaybee40/README.md

 [FPU](https://en.wikipedia.org/wiki/Motorola_68881)
 but never touched its [DSP](https://en.wikipedia.org/wiki/Motorola_56000)).

+My work on the Atari ST was part of the [MegaBusters](https://demozoo.org/groups/8210/) demo crew, where I picked the name _Djaybee_.
+I look back at that time, proud of what I had been able to achieve without formal training, but also proud of how much better I've become since then.

+I estimate that I wrote about 100,000 lines of assembly during that period.

+## Turning professional

 At some point beyond that, I started to use computers with operating systems that mostly hid the hardware from me, and I lost contact with that kind of programming, I made the mistake of never diving into